Lab of environmental and evolutionary microbiology

 One of our major interests is to study how bacteria evolve and adapt to use organic pollutants as novel growth substrates.
 Bacteria with new degradation capabilities are often selected in polluted environments and have accumulated small (mutations) and large genetic changes (transpositions, recombinations, horizontally transferred elements).
 Current projects in this topic study the specificities and modes of action of self-transmissable genomic islands (ICE) in Beta- and Gammaproteobacteria, and the complete plasmid mobilome of wastewater treatment plants.

 Bacterial bioreporters and pollutant effects

 Whole cell bacterial bioreporters are bacteria specifically engineered to react to the presence of chemical signals with the production of an easily quantifiable marker protein.They can be used as simple alternative measuring methods for environmental pollutants or toxicity.
-Current projects focus on mutagenizing regulatory proteins in order to achieve new effector recognition capabilities, on developing multisensor platforms, on field-testing of an arsenic biosensor in developing countries and on using single-cell information to study bioavailability of poorly water-soluble pollutants.
+Current projects focus on integrating bioreporter strains in microfluidics platforms, on mutagenizing regulatory proteins in order to achieve new effector recognition capabilities, on developing multisensor platforms, and on field-testing of biosensors.

 Erwin Schrödinger Price

 For their work on the development of a bacterial bioreporter assay for arsenic, Jan Roelof van der Meer, Hauke Harms and Mona Wells (from the UFZ Centre for Environmental Research in Leipzig) were awarded the 2010 Erwin Schrödinger Price.